London Eye

 - Riverside walkways along the South Bank

-Nearby Food & Dining:
+Nearby Food & Dining

 - Riverside restaurants and cafes along the South Bank